vipin-banka/hunk-catalog/README.md

      - Components: Comma separated component mapper keys defined in the policy, for this sample it is SellableItemComponent.
      - VariantComponents: Comma separated variant component mapper keys defined in the policy, for this sample there is none so we can leave it blank.
    - "entity": This is serialzed value for your source entity, this will change based on your source entity.
-* **make sure to give some value in "Parents" property, this can be one or more catalog name or category name".** see [more info](#link-to-catalog)
+* **make sure to give some value for "Parents".** see details [here](#link-to-catalog).
 * Execute the request.
-* Open Business tools and verify sellable item has been added.
+* Open Business tools and check your new sellable item..

 ### 2. <a name="import-sellable-item-with-variants">Import a Sellable Item With Variants
+This sample depends on previous sample of importing a sellable item, make sure you have looked into that first.

 Let's say you want to import a sellable item with varaints.
 Your varaint have few custom fields as well.
 Follow all the steps to import a sellable item and also do the following.

 #### 2.1 Create your source variant class
-see sample [here](https://github.com/vipin-banka/hunk-catalog/blob/master/engine/Plugin.Hunk.Catalog.Test/SellableItemEntityImport/SourceProductVariant.cs) for reference.
+This class represent source variant content.
 ```c#
 namespace Plugin.Hunk.Catalog.Test.SellableItemEntityImport
 {